Zygmunt Sierakowski: Youth and education

 He was born in Lisów in Volhynia as a son of Polish nobleman veteran Ignacy Sierakowski, who has fallen during the November Uprising in Volhynia, and his wife Fortunata née Morawska.
 Sierakowski grew up in an atmosphere of elevated patriotism.
 His mother dressed him as a girl, wanting to avoid him being drafted into the Cantonist Battalion as a son of a rebel.
-He was also influenced by his maternal grandmother, the widow of Kosciuszko insurrection veteran Wiktor Morawski.
+He was also influenced by his maternal grandmother, the widow of Kościuszko insurrection veteran Wiktor Morawski.
 As well as his uncles veterans of the November Uprising Felicjan Koszkowski and Kajetan Celermanth, the latter of whom was a member of Szymon Konarski's conspiracy, and took care of Zygmunt and his mother.

 He graduated from a gymnasium in Zhytomyr.
 He then worked as a tutor at the home of Aleksander Piotrowski.
 In 1845 he entered the mathematics department of St. Petersburg University, later moving to the department of cameralism.
 During his studies, he was in contact with a secret patriotic and democratic circle associated with the Union of Polish Youth in Vilnius.
 He spent his vacations near Vilnius and in Volhynia, where he came into contact with the Ukrainian and Lithuanian peasants.